Travel photography is a very challenging niche, and you must have the creativity and the best travel camera based on your photography interest.

 DJI Mavic / Spark

-The DJI Mavic and Spark revolutionised drones from its massive and chunky predecessor to a lightweight and tiny commercial drones.
+Since the start of the commercial drone trends, DJI does a marvellous job on making their drones “travel-friendly”.
+The DJI Mavic Pro and DJI Spark revolutionised drones from its massive and chunky predecessor to a lightweight and tiny commercial drones.

 It will not only cover you and your bank account but also other people who might get affected in case an accident happens.